-Welcome to the fall semester and the 2020-21 academic year at the University of Rochester School of Nursing!
+Welcome to the spring semester and the 2020-21 academic year at the University of Rochester School of Nursing!

 The content on this site has been compiled from the latest information provided by school and university leaders, is informed by local, state, national and international public health officials, and will be updated frequently as situations dictate.
 The site is intended to serve a comprehensive resource for all members of the SON community.
-For the full University of Rochester reopening plan, visit the Rochester Restart site.
-Or, visit the online portal URMC Redesigned (University network access required).
+For more information, you may visit the University of Rochester COVID-19 Resource Center or the online portal URMC Redesigned (University network access required).

 SON’s COVID Recovery and Response

-While there will be a number of changes to campus life at the school, two critical aspects of UR Nursing remain unchanged:
+While there have been a number of changes to campus life at the school, two critical aspects of UR Nursing remain unchanged:

 - The UR School of Nursing is committed to the health and safety of its faculty, staff, students, prospective students, alumni, and others.

 - The rigorous academic experience that has long been associated with the UR School of Nursing will continue to be of the highest quality.

 The school has been actively addressing the COVID-19 crisis since early March.
 The SON’s Dean’s Leadership Council, comprising faculty and staff from Admissions, Clinical Operations, Communications, Diversity and Inclusion, Education, Finance, Information Technology, Research, and Student Affairs, has been meeting regularly since the crisis hit New York State to shape the school’s response.
 In addition, the School of Nursing has been represented on working groups and advisory teams across the UR Medical Center and the University tasked with creating a safety plan.

 The resulting School of Nursing Return to Campus plan has been created in accordance with the University’s Recovery Principles.